A SPECIAL BENEFIT EVENT

 About The Playwright

 Florencia Lozano was born in Princeton, New Jersey and raised in Newton, Massachusetts and earned degrees from Brown University and New York University, where she studied under Ron Van Lieu, Jim Calder and Paul Walker.
 She is best known for her portrayal of the tough-as-nails attorney Téa Delgado on the daytime television drama “One Life To Live.”
 Her other television credits include “Blue Bloods,” "Royal Pains," “Law & Order: Criminal Intent,” “Law & Order: Special Victims Unit,” “Gossip Girl,” “Lipstick Jungle” and “Ugly Betty.”
 She has also appeared in numerous films.
 She played opposite Halle Berry and Bruce Willis in Perfect Stranger and recently starred in Franc.
 Reyes’ The Ministers with Harvey Keitel and John Leguizamo.
 Some of her other film credits include Bittersweet Place, Deception, Transbeman and Veronika Decides to Die.
 In addition to her film and television work, she is also an accomplished stage actress and playwright.
 Her stage credits as an actress include Where’s My Money?
 (LAB, MTC), Dirty Story (LAB), Macbeth (Delacorte), Last Easter (MCC), Privilege (Second Stage) and Right You Are...
 (National Actors Theatre).
 She has worked at New York Theatre Workshop, 52nd Street Project, Williamstown Theatre Festival, and at the Eugene O’Neill Playwright’s Conference.
 Her first full-length play, entitled Under Her Breath, was written while she was at Brown.
 BUSTED was commissioned by Daniel Talbot and the Rising Phoenix Theatre Company for the CINO Nites series and subsequently developed at LAByrinth's Summer Theatre Intensive and at the Rattlestick Playwrights' Theatre.
 Her second full-length play, girl in window, has been developed at LAByrinth, Rattlestick and New York Theater Workshop.
 Two of her ten-minute plays, Bitch and Charlie Go Back to Charlie’s House and Sheila, Jack, Claire Danes and The Man On My Roof were given staged readings at the LAByrinth Theater Company where she has been a member since 1992 and where she served as both literary manager and associate artistic director.
 In October 2009, Ms. Lozano wrote, directed and conceived a site-specific, guerrilla theater piece called Chez Moi in and around her old stomping grounds on East 25th Street and Third Avenue in Manhattan.
-Her second full-length play, underneathmybed, was produced by Rattlestick Playwrights' Theatre under the direction of Pedro Pascal and earned her a 2011 HOLA Award for Outstanding Achievement in Playwriting.
-Vanessa Aspillaga, who played Daisy in underneathmybed, won a 2011 HOLA Award for Outstanding Performance by a Female Actor.
-She will next act in the television pilot “Guilty” (starring Cuba Gooding, Jr.).
-She wishes to thank all the artists who worked on the development of BUSTED, without whose feedback she could not have written this play as well as Rattlestick for having produced her first play, and, most especially, LAByrinth, which has provided her with an artistic home, a family of artistic collaborators and without whom she probably never would have written a play.
+Her second full-length play, underneathmybed, was produced by Rattlestick Playwrights' Theatre under the direction of Pedro Pascal and won two 2011 HOLA Awards, including one for Outstanding Achievement in Playwriting.
+She will next act in the television pilot "Guilty" (starring Cuba Gooding, Jr.).
+She wishes to thank all the artists who worked on the development of BUSTED, without whose feedback she could not have written this play as well as Rattlestick for having produced her first play, and most especially, LAByrinth, which has provided her with an artistic home, a family of artistic collaborators and without whom she probably never would have written a play.

 About The Director